Radius of convergence in lattice QCD at finite $\mu_B$ with rooted staggered fermions: Introduction

 The discussion above is quite general, and it applies whenever a reduced matrix formulation is available~\cite{Hasenfratz:1991ax,Danzer:2008xs,Alexandru:2010yb}.
 Unfortunately, this does not include the computationally most convenient formulation of lattice fermions, namely the rooted staggered discretization.
 Near the continuum the spectrum of the staggered Dirac operator shows quartets of near-degenerate eigenvalues, with relative splittings of order $O(a)$, corresponding to the so-called staggered tastes~\cite{Follana:2004sz,Follana:2005km,Durr:2004as}.
 Taking roots of the staggered determinant should then fully solve the doubling problem of lattice fermions, by reducing the $N_f=4$ flavor theory of unrooted staggered fermions down to the desired number of degenerate flavors.
 In the $N_f=2$ case, for example, the square root of the determinant is taken.
 This procedure has become standard, and although there is no rigorous proof that it ultimately provides us with a genuine local continuum quantum field theory, the results obtained are in good agreement with experiments and with lattice results obtained using other fermion discretizations~\cite{Borsanyi:2012uq,Bhattacharya:2014ara,Borsanyi:2015waa,Borsanyi:2016ksw,Borsanyi:2015zva}.

-At finite chemical potential one can still recast the determinant of the staggered Dirac operator in terms of a reduced matrix, but the rooted determinant is not a polynomial in fugacity any more, and so the essentially polynomial character of the grand-canonical partition function is lost.
+At finite chemical potential one can still recast the determinant of the staggered Dirac operator in terms of a reduced matrix, but the rooted determinant is not a polynomial in fugacity anymore, and so the essentially polynomial character of the grand-canonical partition function is lost.